South Carolina vs. UCLA Predictions & Picks - Women's NCAA Tournament Sweet 16

 South Carolina Performance Insights

-- The Gamecocks are outscoring opponents by 30.4 points per game with a +1034 scoring differential overall.
-They put up 81.0 points per game (sixth in college basketball) and give up 50.6 per contest (first in college basketball).
+- The Gamecocks' +1034 scoring differential (outscoring opponents by 30.4 points per game) is a result of scoring 81 points per game (sixth in college basketball) while allowing 50.6 per contest (first in college basketball).

-- South Carolina's offense has been worse in SEC action this season, posting 80.0 points per contest, compared to its season average of 81.0 PPG.
+- South Carolina's offense has been less productive in SEC tilts this year, putting up 80 points per contest, compared to its overall average of 81 PPG.

-- Offensively, the Gamecocks have fared better when playing at home this season, posting 84.8 points per game, compared to 77.2 per game in away games.
+- The Gamecocks are averaging 84.8 points per game at home.
+On the road, they are averaging 77.2 points per contest.

-- The Gamecocks have been racking up 78.0 points per game in their last 10 appearances, an average that's slightly lower than the 81.0 they've scored over the course of the 2022-23 season.
+- The Gamecocks have seen a downturn in scoring recently, racking up 78 points per game in their last 10 contests, three points fewer than the 81 they've scored this season.

+- The Bruins put up 70.5 points per game (76th in college basketball) while allowing 61.8 per outing (103rd in college basketball).
+They have a +314 scoring differential and outscore opponents by 8.7 points per game.

 © 2023 Data Skrive.
 All rights reserved.